 18.3 - 29.4℃

-Red Rili Shrimp will accept various foods, and in planted aquariums, they may survive off scavenged biofilm and algae.
+Red Rili Shrimp are unfussy and accept various foods, and in planted aquariums, they may survive off scavenged biofilm and algae.
 If you have too many shrimp in your tank for the available biofilm and algae or not enough plants to produce it, you can supplement their diet with algae wafers, blanched vegetables, or other shrimp food.

-It is essential not to overfeed your shrimp as this can be harmful to their health and even result in death.
-Increased waste from overfeeding your shrimp can increase tank maintenance and affect your nitrogen cycle, as well as harm your tank's inhabitants.
+It is essential not to overfeed your shrimp as this can damage their health and even result in death.
+In addition, increased waste from overfeeding your shrimp can increase tank maintenance, affect your nitrogen cycle, and harm your tank's inhabitants.

 Feeding your shrimp once daily is usually enough, especially if algae and biofilm are available.
-If your shrimp are not responding to food or are leaving food uneaten for more than a day, make sure you remove this and decrease feeding.
+However, if your shrimp are not responding to food or leaving food uneaten for more than a day, make sure you remove the food and decrease feeding.

-It is relatively straightforward to differentiate male from female Red Rili Shrimp.
+It is relatively straightforward to differentiate between a male and a female Red Rili Shrimp.
 The males are much smaller and usually less colourful than the female, and because they do not need to carry eggs, their tails are generally narrower.
-In contrast, the female is larger and usually displays a more elaborate, opaque colouration.
+In contrast, females are more significant and usually display a more elaborate, opaque colouration.

-Breeding Red Rili Shrimp is relatively easy.
-These shrimp reach sexual maturity when they get to about 4 to 6 months old.
-All you need is a small colony of around ten individuals; this will ensure you have both males and females.
+Breeding Red Rili Shrimp is straightforward.
+These shrimp reach sexual maturity when they are between 4 and 6 months old.
+All you will need is a small colony of around ten individuals; this will ensure you have both males and females.